Snapchat/KeyDB-docs/docs/security.md

 Unfortunately many users fail to protect KeyDB instances from being accessed from external networks.
 Many instances are simply left exposed on the internet with public IPs.
-For this reasons since version 3.2.0, when KeyDB is executed with the default configuration (binding all the interfaces) and without any password in order to access it, it enters a special mode called **protected mode**.
+When KeyDB is executed with the default configuration (binding all the interfaces) and without any password in order to access it, it enters a special mode called **protected mode**.
 In this mode KeyDB only replies to queries from the